jimmyangel/morinricardo/content/post/2021-01-25-geoportal-auth.md

 Here, I continue discussing implementation details of the [Provita](https://www.provita.org.ve/) Geoportal.
 In my [first post](https://morinricardo.com/post/2020-10-25-geoportal/) on the topic, I discussed the overall design of the Geoportal.
 I [followed](https://morinricardo.com/post/2021-01-10-geoportal-data/) with a more detailed description focused on data organization and storage.

-In this post, I describe the approach used to provide an access control mechanism for Admin users to populate and maintain the content of the Geoportal.
+In this post (Updated Feb 17, 2021), I describe the approach used to provide an access control mechanism for Admin users to populate and maintain the content of the Geoportal.

 <!--more-->